 Of equal importance, any independent claims body must be adequately resourced to deal efficiently and effectively with the claims submitted to it.
 First Nations must have adequate resources to negotiate claims with government.
-Such negotiations should never be prejudiced by a lack of funds or access to the legal, technical and administrative support required to achieve parity with the government.
+Such negotiations should never be prejudiced by a lack of funds or access to the legal, technical and administrative support required to achieve the parity with government.